Install a ductless heat pump to provide heating and cooling to a single room or to an entire home:

 The ENERGY STAR Reference Design Home is the set of efficiency features modeled to determine the ENERGY STAR ERI (energy rating index) Target for each home pursuing certification.
 Therefore, while the features below are not mandatory, if they are not used then other measures will be needed to achieve the ENERGY STAR ERI Target.
 In addition, note that the Mandatory Requirements for All Certified Homes, Exhibit 2 (see list below), contain additional requirements such as total duct leakage limits, minimum allowed insulation levels, and minimum allowed fenestration performance.
 Therefore, EPA recommends that partners review the documents in Exhibit 2 prior to selecting measures.

-Please note that the Reference Design Home HVAC efficiencies for Version 3.1 differ from those for Version 3.0.
+Please note that the Reference Design Home HVAC efficiencies differ depending on version.
 Please see the ENERGY STAR Single-Family New Homes Implementation Timeline for the program version and revision currently applicable in in your state.